Gedsh/InviZible/README.md

 ```

 It is expected that you can solve build problems yourself, so there is no support for building.
-If you cannot build yourself, there are prebuilt versions of **InviZible Pro** available [here](https://invizible.net/ru/downloads).
+If you cannot build yourself, there are prebuilt versions of **InviZible Pro** available [here](https://github.com/Gedsh/InviZible/releases/latest).

-For application signing you can use your own signature.
+For application signing, you can use your signature.
 But without the original signature, you will see a warning about this.
-All functions will work as with original signature in any case.
+All features will continue to work as with original signature in any case.

-The source code presented in this repository is intended primarily for investigation, but not for repetition.
-Because of wrong coding style that improves with time.

 #### Translating

-If you would like to translate this application into other languages ​​-
+If you would like to translate this application into other languages,
 please send an email to the developer [invizible.soft@gmail.com](mailto:invizible.soft@gmail.com)

 ## Attribution